Nonreciprocal photon blockade in a spinning microwave magnomechanical system through kerr-magnon and optical parametric amplifier: Conclusion

 \section{Conclusion}

 In summary, we realize nonreciprocal unconventional photon blockade in a spinning microwave cavity magnomechanical system.
 This is made possible by combining the nonlinear effects from Kerr-magnon interactions and a degenerate optical parametric amplifier under weak pump driving.
 The rotation-induced Sagnac–Fizeau shift plays a key role in enabling the directional photon blockade, as confirmed through both analytical theory and numerical simulation.
 Our results show that the effect remains highly robust against thermal noise, and we examine how the probe field amplitude and magnetic-dipole coupling strength influence the system response.
 We also demonstrate the nonclassical behavior of the magnon and photon modes using the Mandel parameter, along with the time-delay second-order correlation function.
-Overall, this work offers a promising pathway toward implementing direction-dependent single-photon sources and advancing integrated quantum technologies in spinning cavity–magnonic systems.
+We clarify that Kerr nonlinearity and the optical parametric amplifier play complementary roles in generating this effect.
+The Kerr interaction primarily controls the nonlinear energy shift and phase matching condition required for destructive interference, whereas the OPA provides an additional coherent two-photon excitation pathway necessary for interference-based photon blockade.
+The rotation-induced Sagnac-Fizeau shift then converts this interference mechanism into a direction-dependent effect by asymmetrically modifying the effective detuning for clockwise and counter-clockwise modes.
+Compared with existing nonreciprocal photon blockade platforms that typically rely on strong intrinsic nonlinearity or engineered dissipation asymmetry, our scheme achieves direction-dependent antibunching through controllable rotation induced phase asymmetry combined with interference based photon blockade.
+Overall, this work offers a promising pathway toward implementing direction-dependent single-photon sources and advancing integrated quantum technologies in spinning cavity-magnonic systems.